I’ve been waiting a long time to have some Bailey’s behind the bar to make this Cheesecake for my blog and finally I had some left from New Years!

 Fill 1/3 of the saucepan with water and then sit the bowl on top again.
 Check that the water isn’t touching the bottom of the bowl and if it is, tip some out so that it’s not.
 Remove the bowl again and bring the water to a boil.
 Once boiling turn down the heat to medium/low or to where the water is simmering.

-Place the bowl back on top and stir often (especially the sides and bottom so that none sticks to the sides and burns), until all of the chocolate has melted.
+Place the bowl back on top and stir often (especially the sides and bottom so that it doesn’t stick and burn), until all of the chocolate has melted.
 Then turn off the heat and leave the bowl of chocolate aside.

-First lightly spray a 23 cm / 9 in round, loose-bottomed cake tin with non-stick cooking spray.
+First lightly spray a 23 cm / 9″ round, loose-bottomed cake tin with non-stick cooking spray.

 - When securing the base inside the tin, if it has a tiny lip around it, turn it up-side-down inside the tin.
 This will make it easier later on when you are running a knife in between the cheesecake base and the tin base and then sliding the cheesecake onto a serving plate, there won’t be that little lip making it more difficult than it needs to be.